OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod/statemod.md

 StateMod is the State of Colorado's water allocation model, which simulates allocation of natural streamflow (supply) to demands and operations.
-It attempts to simulate operations under Colorado's Prior Appropriation water law.
+It operates under Colorado's Prior Appropriation Doctrine.
-The model can be run using monthly or daily timestep, depending on supplied input data.
+The model can be run using a monthly or daily timestep, depending on supplied input data.

-Input to the model consists of a river network definition, stations/nodes (stream gage, diversion, reservoir, wells, other), and data associated with stations (water rights, time series, etc.).
+Input to the model consists of a river network definition, stations/nodes (stream gage, diversion, reservoir, etc.), and data associated with stations (water rights, time series, etc.).
 Input is typically created using "Data Management Interface" (DMI) software including [TSTool](../tstool/tstool.md) and [StateDMI](../statedmi/statedmi.md), which automate processing of "command files" to create model input files.

-Output from StateMod consists of large binary files with time series data, large text file reports, and log and check files, depending on run options.
+Output from StateMod consists of binary files with time series data, text file reports, and log and check files, depending on run options.
 Binary files are often processed using TSTool.

 The [StateMod GUI](../statemod-gui/statemod-gui.md) (Graphical User Interface) was developed in